QaisarAbbas2024/LeetCode-Questions/67. Add Binary/Math of Binary & Decimal.md

 ### **🎯 Key Takeaways**
 ✔ The **8421 rule** assigns each bit a value from the **powers of 2**.
 ✔ To convert, **multiply each bit by its place value** and **sum** the results.
-✔ Works best for **4-bit binary numbers** but can be extended for larger numbers.
+✔ Works best for **4-bit binary numbers** but can be extended for larger numbers...

 ***